productbuilder/pb-frt-lib-iframe-api/README.md

 # PBIframeApi

 The `PBIframeApi` is a JavaScript class designed for interacting with an Product Builder Configurator embedded within an iframe.
-This class facilitates communication and data exchange between your web application and the in the iframe mbedded configurator.
+This class facilitates communication and data exchange between your web application and the embedded configurator.

 ## Prerequisite: Whitelisting the URL with ProductBuilder